BruinPlanTeam/BruinPlan/README.md

 ![Major Search Sequence Diagram](diagrams/MajorSearchSequenceDiagram.png)

-When a user types in the search bar, the app fetches all majors from the server.
+When a user types in the search bar, the app fetches all engineering majors from the server.
 The server queries the database through Prisma and returns a list of major names.
 The client filters and ranks suggestions locally.
-When a user selects a major, the app navigates to the degree plan page and fetches detailed course data including classes, requirements, and prerequisites.
+When a user selects an engineering major, the app navigates to the degree plan page and fetches detailed course data including classes, requirements, and prerequisites.
 The server performs complex joins to retrieve all related data and transforms it into the format the client needs.

 ### 5. Authentication Sequence Diagram